ivandavidov/minimal-linux-script/README.md

     	./
     cd ..

-Note that this produces very small live Linux OS with working shell only.
-The network support has been implemented properly in the [Minimal Linux Live](http://github.com/ivandavidov/minimal) project which is extensively documented and more feature rich, yet still produces very small live Linux ISO image.
+Note that this script produces very small live Linux OS with working shell only and no network support.
+The network functionality has been implemented properly in the [Minimal Linux Live](http://github.com/ivandavidov/minimal) project which is extensively documented and more feature rich, yet still produces very small live Linux ISO image.